oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * The value of `/document/category` SHALL NOT be equal to any value that is intended to only be used by another profile.
 To explicitly select the use of this profile the value `Generic CSAF` MAY be used.

 An issuing party might choose to set `/document/publisher/name` in front of a value that is intended to only be used by another profile to state that the CSAF document does not use the profile associated with this value.
 The value `Example Company Security Advisory` in `/document/category` uses the profile `Generic CSAF`.

+## 5.2 Profile 2: Security incident response

+This profile SHOULD be used to provide a response to a security breach or incident.
+This MAY also be used to convey information about an incident that is unrelated to the issuing party's own products or infrastructure.

+> Example Company might use a CSAF document satisfying this profile to respond to a security incident at ACME Inc. and the implications on its own products and infrastructure.

+A CSAF document SHALL fulfill the following requirements to satisfy the profile "Security incident response":

+* The following elements must exist and be valid:
+  * all elements required by the profile "Generic CSAF".
+  * `/document/notes` with at least one item which has a `category` of `description`, `details`, `general` or `summary`
+    > Without at least one note item with information about response to the event referred to this doesn't provide any useful information.
+  * `/document/references`
+    > here should be a `reference` (link) to a document or website which provides more details about the incident.
+* The value of `/document/category` SHALL be `Security incident response`.

 # 6 Distributing CSAF documents